 Polio and its symptoms

 Polio is a highly infectious disease caused by a virus.
 It invades the nervous system, and can cause total paralysis in a matter of hours.
-The virus is transmitted by person-to-person spread mainly through the faecal-oral route or, less frequently, by a common vehicle (e.g. contaminated water or food) and multiplies in the intestine.
+The virus is transmitted by person-to-person spread mainly through the faecal-oral route or, less frequently, by a common vehicle (for example, contaminated water or food) and multiplies in the intestine.
 Initial symptoms are fever, fatigue, headache, vomiting, stiffness of the neck and pain in the limbs.
-One in 200 infections leads to irreversible paralysis (usually in the legs).
+1 in 200 infections leads to irreversible paralysis (usually in the legs).
 Among those paralysed, 5% to 10% die when their breathing muscles become immobilized.